 - Remember to carry forward any past capital losses - if you make an overall capital loss in a tax year, you should note it on your Self Assessment tax return.
 Importantly, capital losses which you have declared can be carried forward up to four years after they were incurred and used to reduce your capital gains in future tax years.
 So reducing your potential CGT bill.

 - Sell your second home tax free like an MP - when you sell your main home you typically do not have to have to pay CGT under what is known Private Residence Relief.
 What the MPs did was use the rules to their advantage to apply it to their second homes.
 It is not illegal and you can do it.
-The final 18 months of your ownership of a property always qualifies for GGT relief, regardless of how the property was used during that time (e.g renting or residential).
-As long as the dwelling has been your only or main residence at some point in the past you qualify for tax relief in my article the 10 best ways to avoid inheritance tax I explain how to slash your IHT bill.
+The final 18 months of your ownership of a property always qualifies for CGT relief, regardless of how the property was used during that time (e.g renting or residential).
+As long as the dwelling has been your only or main residence at some point in the past you qualify for tax relief.
+In our article the 10 best ways to avoid inheritance tax I explain how to slash your IHT bill.

 - Make a will - if you die without making a will you will be deemed to have died ‘intestate’ and your estate is distributed in accordance with the law of the land, which is unlikely to be how you would have wished.
 There are a number of other reasons to make a will such as it may be possible to reduce the amount of tax payable on the inheritance (IHT) if advice is taken in advance and a will is made.

 - Get Married - any assets passed between spouses (including those under civil partnerships) are free from IHT.
 The other benefit of getting married is that IHT is not payable when an estate passes between a husband and wife, or from one civil partner to another.
 Even better, married couples or civil partners can transfer any unused element of their IHT-free allowance to their spouse when they die.
 That means that a married couple’s assets can reach £650,000 before any IHT is payable.